Marching bands gearing up for regionals

-DeKalb performs in the ISSMA Open Class B Regional at Chesterton High School.
-Garrett performs in Open Class C at Lafayette Jefferson High School.
+Angola High School performs in Open Class C at Lafayette Jefferson High School.

 Twelve bands compete Saturday in Open Class C. Concordia starts the show at 11 a.m., with Angola slated to perform at 12:45 p.m. and Garrett at 1 p.m.
 Awards and bands advancing to semi-state competition will be announced at 2:30 p.m.